runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 When an oocyte relized this way is fertilized, the other structures that make up the egg start to form around it, starting with the yolk, and ending with the shell.
 This process takes about 3-6 (? months), after which the egg is laid.
 The embryo must develop for a futher 6-12 (?) months before the egg hatches.

+When an egg is laid, it is a long ovoid with a soft shell, typically 12 - 20 cm in diameter and twice as long as it is wide.
+It gradually settles into a rounder (but still ovoid) shape, about 15% wider, and the shell hardens over the course of a few hours.
-Dragon eggs are relatively small compared to their body size, about 12 - 20 cm in diameter.
+Even so, dragon eggs are rather small compared to their body size.

 Newly hatched dragons are likewise quite small - about the side of a housecat.
 After hatching, they grow fairly rapidly for the first 100 years of their life, after which their growth slows down substantially, although it never quite stops.